Navigation: Examples and Tutorials >

 EntrySetup must evaluate to TRUE (1) for there to be an entry at the next open.
 It will evaluate to TRUE for each ETF that is not SPY and whose rank is low enough (1 is top-ranked) to be within the MaxPositions threshold.
 All this will only occur if the next open will be the first open of a new month.
 The three clauses of the EntrySetup formula and the data elements that they refer to suffice to specify all of these factors.

-Quantity specifies the position size, in shares.
-S.Equity is the current account balance (including mark-to-market, i.e., net liquidation value) on any given date during the test, so this formula is simply a fixed-fraction of equity based on the Positions parameter.
+Quantity specifies the position size, in percent of current equity.
+S.Equity is the current account balance (including mark-to-market, i.e., net liquidation value) on any given date during the test, so this formula is simply a percentage of equity based on the Positions parameter.

 A results window will appear with a new line for the test results (yours will be slightly different):